cal-cs184/hw0-intro/README.md

 ### B. Install CMake

 We will be using [CMake](http://www.cmake.org/) to build the assignments.
 If you don't have CMake (version >= 2.8) on your personal computer, you can install it using apt-get on Linux or Macports/Homebrew on OS X. Alternatively, you can [download](https://cmake.org/download/) it directly from the CMake website.

+If you are on Windows, it might be helpful to take a look [here](https://docs.google.com/document/d/1fPwMXKZ66YZnH-z0cM7cUw7ApN6Xc0N-q9EYggrG5u4/edit).

 ### C. Building the Test Code